A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by External Knowledge

 Many methods have been proposed to learn the relationship between KG semantics and input/output sequences.
-They can be categorized into four methodologies: (M1) incorporate knowledge graph embeddings into language generation; (M2) transfer knowledge into language model with triplet information; (M3) perform reasoning over knowledge graph via path finding strategies; and (M4) improve the graph embeddings with graph neural networks.
+They can be categorized into four methodologies as shown in Figure \ref{fig:overall_kg}: (M1) incorporate knowledge graph embeddings into language generation; (M2) transfer knowledge into language model with triplet information; (M3) perform reasoning over knowledge graph via path finding strategies; and (M4) improve the graph embeddings with graph neural networks.